-Since I created a weekly house cleaning schedule, I have found my house stays cleaner and I am able to stay on top of cleaning.
-Things don’t pile up like they used to when I left things for the weekends.
-Keeping a tidy home can be a little daunting.
-The never ending laundry, dirty dishes, and dusting are just a few chores that never end.
-I created this weekly home cleaning schedule to help you stay on top of cleaning your home.
+Ever since I created a weekly house cleaning schedule, I’ve found my house stays cleaner and I’m able to stay on top of cleaning.
+Things don’t pile up as they used to when I left some cleaning solely for the weekends.
+Truth be told, keeping a tidy home can be a little daunting.
+There’s the never-ending laundry, dirty dishes, and dusting which are just a few of the chores that never end.

 Boss of the Weekly House Cleaning Schedule

 Also, make sure to delegate some of the chores to family members if you can.
 This is a great way to teach your child the life skill of cleaning and taking care of the home, and save you time.
 I am a huge fan of working together as a family to get the house clean.
-Because each of us does our part to get it dirty!
+Because each of us already did our part to get it dirty!